axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 today.
 </p>
 <p>
-For this and other reasons, I now believe that we should have a RADICAL COIN that doesn’t have the baggage of national fiat money and can help us transform our economy to be more human-centric.<sup id="fnref2"><a href="#fn2" rel="footnote">2</a></sup>
+For this and other reasons, I now believe that we should have a <SPAN STYLE="font-size: smaller; ">RADICAL COIN</SPAN>
+that doesn’t have the baggage of national fiat money and can help us transform our economy to be more human-centric.<sup id="fnref2"><a href="#fn2" rel="footnote">2</a></sup>